-- 12.3 The General Manager or, in the absence of the General Manager, an employee of the Council designated by the General Manager, is responsible for reporting to the Council the proceedings of the committee of the whole.
-It is not necessary to report the proceedings in full but any recommendations of the committee must be reported. - 12.4 The Council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in Council's minutes.
-However, Council is not taken to have adopted the report until a motion for adoption has been made and passed.
+- 12.3 The general manager or, in the absence of the general manager, an employee of the council designated by the general manager, is responsible for reporting to the council the proceedings of the committee of the whole.
+It is not necessary to report the proceedings in full, but any recommendations of the committee must be reported. - 12.4 The council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in the council's minutes.
+However, the council is not taken to have adopted the report until a motion for adoption has been made and passed.

-13 DEALING WITH ITEMS BY EXCEPTION
+13. DEALING WITH ITEMS BY EXCEPTION

-- 13.1 The Council or a committee of Council may, at any time, resolve to adopt multiple items of business on the agenda together by way of a single resolution. - 13.2 Before the Council or committee resolves to adopt multiple items of business on the agenda together under clause 13.1, the Chairperson must list the items of business to be adopted and ask councillors to identify any individual items of business listed by the Chairperson that they intend to vote against the recommendation made in the business paper or that they wish to speak on. - 13.3 The Council or committee must not resolve to adopt any item of business under clause 13.1 that a councillor has identified as being one they intend to vote against the recommendation made in the business paper or to speak on. - 13.4 Where the consideration of multiple items of business together under clause 13.1 involves a variation to the order of business for the meeting, the Council or committee must resolve to alter the order of business in accordance with clause 8.2. - 13.5 A motion to adopt multiple items of business together under clause 13.1 must identify each of the items of business to be adopted and state that they are to be adopted as recommended in the business paper. - 13.6 Items of business adopted under clause 13.1 are to be taken to have been adopted unanimously. - 13.7 Councillors must ensure that they declare and manage any conflicts of interest they may have in relation to items of business considered together under clause 13.1 in accordance with the requirements of Council's code of conduct.
+- 13.1 The council or a committee of council may, at any time, resolve to adopt multiple items of business on the agenda together by way of a single resolution. - 13.2 Before the council or committee resolves to adopt multiple items of business on the agenda together under clause 13.1, the chairperson must list the items of business to be adopted and ask councillors to identify any individual items of business listed by the chairperson that they intend to vote against the recommendation made in the business paper or that they wish to speak on. - 13.3 The council or committee must not resolve to adopt any item of business under clause 13.1 that a councillor has identified as being one they intend to vote against the recommendation made in the business paper or to speak on. - 13.4 Where the consideration of multiple items of business together under clause 13.1 involves a variation to the order of business for the meeting, the council or committee must resolve to alter the order of business in accordance with clause 8.2. - 13.5 A motion to adopt multiple items of business together under clause 13.1 must identify each of the items of business to be adopted and state that they are to be adopted as recommended in the business paper. - 13.6 Items of business adopted under clause 13.1 are to be taken to have been adopted unanimously. - 13.7 Councillors must ensure that they declare and manage any conflicts of interest they may have in relation to items of business considered together under clause 13.1 in accordance with the requirements of the council's code of conduct.

-14 CLOSURE OF COUNCIL MEETINGS TO THE PUBLIC
+14. CLOSURE OF COUNCIL MEETINGS TO THE PUBLIC